RalfBohnsack/RalfBohnsack.github.io/content/en/post/curriculum-vitae_en/index.md

 With this overview, I wish to illustrate the connection between the stages of my education, my scientific work, and the positions I held at the Universities of Muenster and Bielefeld, the University of Erlangen-Nuremberg, as well as the Free University of Berlin.

-## At the Universities of Muenster and Bielefeld | 1967-1977
+## At the Universities of Muenster and Bielefeld: 1967-1977

 **1967-1972**